Sdaas/workstation/README.md

 Summary
 =======

-Installs all the AWS Command Line tools
+This projects creates an ubuntu vm containing all the AWS command-line tools.

 Right now, it installs the following tools